Have You Been Accused of or Arrested for a Drug-Related Crime?

 An experienced trial attorney, Marc Emden has represented clients accused of or under investigation for all types of federal and state criminal offenses.
 Regardless of the nature or severity of the allegations of drug crimes and regardless of whether you’ve been arrested for possession of drug paraphernalia, or for possession of cocaine, ecstasy, heroin, or marijuana, for an experienced and professional representation against drug trafficking or drug possession charges contact Marc Emden today.

 Prescription fraud charges are most often filed against those suffering from chronic pain or serious medical problems.
 Though legal consequences for drug charges can be severe, alleged violators of prescription medication laws often experience leniency from the court system when working with an experienced criminal defense attorney because:

-- Because no one is injured or suffers significant loss in prescription fraud cases, they have a low rating in the courts’ "culpability index."
+- Because no one is injured or suffers a significant loss in prescription fraud cases, they have a low rating in the courts’ “culpability index.”

 - The courts often tend to be more forgiving of individuals driven to commit crimes due to excessive physical pain

 If you face charges of prescription drug fraud, contact the Marc Emden for experienced legal help and a skilled, thoroughly prepared defense.

 Many Case Dismissals and Lenient Sentences have Resulted from My Skill and Experience